 Distance from Trailhead: 5.4 miles (one way)

 Elevation Gain: 998-ft.

 Behind the First restaurant and lift station find a signboard.
-Head northwest toward Bachalpsee (50min), Faulhorn(2h 20min) and Schynige Platte (5h) on a wide gravel track ascending through meadows on moderate grades.
+Head northwest toward the Bachalpsee (50-min), Faulhorn(2-hr 20-min) and Schynige Platte (5-hr) on a wide gravel track ascending on moderate grades through meadows.
 This section of the trail enjoys non-stop views from evolving perspectives.
-To the southeast the Obere Grindelwald glacier tumbles in motionless waves down the slopes of the Wetterhorn, Barglistock and Schreckhorn.
+To the southeast the Obere Grindelwald Glacier tumbles in motionless waves down the slopes of the Wetterhorn, Barglistock and Schreckhorn.
 To the south the Finsteraarhorn rises beyond the glacial cirque formed by the Fiescherhorn, Monch and Eiger.
 Reeti rises to the west above the bowl cradling the Bachsee (aka Bachalpsee), a popular lake.

-At 5.4 miles arrive at a trail junction at the southeastern end of the Bachsee (7,450-ft/2,271-meters).
-On a calm day the Schreckhorn is perfectly reflected in the mirror-like surface of the small, unnamed lake to the south.
+At 5.4 miles arrive at a junction at the southeastern end of the Bachsee (7,450-ft.).
+On a calm day the Schreckhorn is perfectly reflected in the mirror-like surface of the small, unnamed lower lake to the south of the Bachsee.
 The lake basin is a popular picnic spot and a favorite destination for people looking for an easy hike from First.

 Bachsee to Bussalp

 Distance from Trailhead: 8.9 miles (one way)